DC’s cherry blossoms coming early due to confusing weather

 WASHINGTON (AP) — The cherry trees in the nation’s capital are confused by Earth’s changing climate, with the iconic blossoms appearing earlier than expected because of the unusually warm winter.

 Washington Mayor Muriel Bowser and the National Park Service announced Wednesday that Washington’s 3,700 cherry blossom trees would reach peak bloom this year from March 22-25.
 That’s several days earlier than observers and experts had expected.
 “This has been a challenging year to read the trees,” said Jeff Reinbold, NPS superintendent for the national mall and memorial parks.
 One of the warmest winters on record, plus dramatic fluctuations in temperature have essentially sent confusing signals to the trees.

+The district’s winter featured dramatic temperature shifts, including a week in February where it hit 81 degrees one day and briefly snowed two days later.
 The end results, Reinbold said, are trees that he compared to a hormonal teenager.
 “There’s a lot going on in there,” he said.

 The early bloom, by itself, isn’t a huge problem, unless the temperatures drop suddenly again now that the vulnerable blossoms are emerging.
 “An early frost would definitely damage the blossoms,” Reinbold said.